EdiFabric/native-csharp-examples/README.md

 ## Licensing

 > [!NOTE]
 > The examples are available with a free plan which can be used only with Serial model validation.
-You don't need to call `install_license` with the free plan.
-> The only licensing call for the free plan must be `set_serial`.
+> You don't need to call `install_license` with the free plan, and the only licensing call must be `set_serial`.

 The serial key for the free plan is:
 ```